Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Abstract

 \section{Abstract}

-{In this paper, we study the intersection cohomology of the moduli space of semistable one-dimensional sheaves with fixed Euler characteristic, supported in a divisor class $\beta$ on a smooth projective surface $S$.
-Assuming that this moduli space is irreducible, we prove that its intersection Betti numbers in a certain range are determined by a product formula derived from Göttsche's formula for Betti numbers of Hilbert schemes of points on $S$.
-As an application, for Enriques and bielliptic surfaces, we show the stabilization of intersection Betti numbers of this moduli space when $\beta$ is sufficiently positive.
-In the Enriques case, we also prove a refined stabilization result concerning the perverse Hodge numbers when the moduli space is smooth.}
+{In this paper, we develop a unified approach to study the intersection Betti numbers of moduli spaces of one-dimensional semistable sheaves on smooth projective surfaces.
+Assuming the irreducibility of such moduli spaces, we prove that their intersection Betti numbers in a certain range of degrees coincide with the stable Betti numbers of Hilbert schemes of points.
+As an application, for surfaces with nef anticanonical divisor, we show that these intersection Betti numbers stabilize in each fixed degree, which fits into the broader context of stable cohomology for moduli spaces of sheaves; if in addition the moduli spaces are smooth, we also prove a refined stabilization result on perverse Hodge numbers.}